pymupdf/PyMuPDF-Optional-Material/docs/functions.rst

-:meth:`Document._getXrefLength`      PDF only: return length of :data:`xref` table :meth:`Document._getXrefStream`      PDF only: return content of a stream object :meth:`Document._getXrefString`      PDF only: return object definition "source" :meth:`Document._updateObject`       PDF only: insert or update a PDF object :meth:`Document._updateStream`       PDF only: replace the stream of an object :meth:`Document.extractFont`         PDF only: extract embedded font
+:meth:`Document._getXrefLength`      PDF only: return length of :data:`xref` table :meth:`Document._getXrefStream`      PDF only: return content of a stream object :meth:`Document._getXrefString`      PDF only: return object definition "source" :meth:`Document._make_page_map`      PDF only: create a fast-access array of page numbers :meth:`Document._updateObject`       PDF only: insert or update a PDF object :meth:`Document._updateStream`       PDF only: replace the stream of an object :meth:`Document.extractFont`         PDF only: extract embedded font